-The textbook is Calculus: Early Transcendentals by William Briggs and Lyle Cochran, published by Addison-Wesley.
+The main textbook is Calculus: Early Transcendentals by William Briggs and Lyle Cochran, published by Addison-Wesley.

 We will cover chapters 6 through 10 in Math 181.
 A brief description of the material covered each week is given in the weekly schedule below.

-You are expected to read the textbook before the classroom discussion of each topic, as indicated on the schedule of homework and reading assignments.
+You are expected to read the textbook before the lecture of each topic, as indicated on the schedule of homework and reading assignments.

 Here is a brief overview of the material we will cover each week.
 (See also: detailed schedule and homework list)

 |1||5.2, 5.3, 5.4||Discussion of course policies (including Crowdmark), review of definite integrals, the Fundamental Theorem of Calculus and working with integrals|

 |2||5.5, 6.1, 6.2, 6.3||Substitution, Velocity, Regions between curves, and Volume by slicing and shells|